An Internship is:

 - Directly related to the student's area of study

 - An opportunity to gain entry-level career competencies

 Internships help students integrate what is taught in school with what is required in the workplace.
 Students take internships to develop knowledge and skills valued by employers.
-At FCC, students in certain college programs are eligible to receive credit for internships.
+At FCC, students in certain programs are eligible to receive credit for internships.

 How Students Benefit from Internships